JohnMurray/busan/README.md

   [change-log-url]: https://github.com/JohnMurray/busan/blob/main/CHANGELOG.md

 Busan is an [actor][wikipedia_actor] implementation for Rust that is currently under heavy development and is experimental in nature.
-It is not yet ready for production use.
+It is not yet ready for production use, although it usable to build hobby/personal projects on.

   [wikipedia_actor]: https://en.wikipedia.org/wiki/Actor_model